invoiceninja/dockerfiles/README.md

 All the supported environment variable can be found here https://github.com/invoiceninja/invoiceninja/blob/master/.env.example

 ### First run
-Initiating the database can be done as follows:
+Initializing the database can be done as follows:
 ```
 docker run -it --rm \
   -e APP_ENV='production' \